 Sustainability is the ability to exist constantly and refers to the capacity for the biosphere and human civilization to coexist.
-Sustainable Development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
-It's the process of people maintaining change in a homeostasis balanced environment, in which the exploitation of resources, the direction of investments, the orientation of technological development and institutional change are all in harmony and enhance both current and future potential to meet human needs and aspirations.
-In short, its defined through the following interconnected domains or pillars: environment, economic, and social.
+Sustainable Development is a development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
+It's the process of people maintaining change in a homeostasis balanced environment, in which the exploitation of resources, the direction of investments, the orientation of technological development, and institutional change are all in harmony and enhance both current and future potential to meet human needs and aspirations.
+In short, it is defined through the following interconnected domains or pillars: environment, economic, and social.

-Eco El Paso is dedicated to fostering a learning environment for sustainable systems and life styles while integrating workforce and economic development concepts.
-We do this by promoting eco‐sensitive and energy efficient community planning, building design, construction and facility maintenance in El Paso’s region to professionals in the design, construction, renewable energy, and building maintenance industries.
+Eco El Paso is dedicated to fostering a learning environment for sustainable systems and lifestyles while integrating workforce and economic development concepts.
+We do this by promoting eco‐sensitive and energy-efficient community planning, building design, construction, and facility maintenance in El Paso’s region to professionals in the design, construction, renewable energy, and building maintenance industries.

-Shelby Ruff, President of the Board
+Shelby Ruff, President

-Robert Garland, RA, Vice President of the Board
+Robert Garland, RA, Vice President

 Architect at Wright & Dalbin Architects, Inc.

-Frederic Dalbin, AIA, Treasurer
+Frederic Dalbin, AIA, Board Member

 Principal at Wright & Dalbin Architects, Inc.

-Robin Roberts, Board Member
+Jessica Bane, Board Member

-Blanca Gadney-Moss, Board Member
+Ricky Villareal, Board Member

-Jonathan Macias, Board Member
+Kasi Munoz, Board Member